Headache 01

 Last modified on Monday, June 9 2008.

-A 21 year-old woman presents to your office complaining of a 7 month history of persistent headache.
-She states the pain is continuous but fluctuating in intensity, sometimes mild and at other times severe.
-When the pain is at its worst, she experiences ptosis and nasal congestion.
+A 38 year-old woman presents to your office complaining of a 4 month history of persistent headache.
+She states the pain is always present but fluctuating in intensity, sometimes mild and at other times moderate.
+When the pain is at its worst, she experiences nasal congestion and edema of the ipsilateral eyelid.

-She occasionally experiences jolts of stabbing pain in addition to the continuous headache.
+She occasionally experiences brief episodes of sharp stabbing pain in addition to the continuous headache.

 She reports occasional but infrequent photophobia and phonophobia.